fortitudetec/hdfs-backup/README.md

 The primary reasoning for using HDFS in this way over a straight S3 access is that with HDFS you have certain file system guarantees (atomic renames, snapshots, etc).

+In the projects current state the blocks are replicated from the DataNodes to the backup store and if the NameNode detects a missing block it will request that one of the DataNodes restore the block from the backup store.
+After the block has been finalized on the DataNode the NameNode is contacted with the updated block information.

 ## S3 Backup Setup

 ### Install